lomtax/dash/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run dash-qt.exe.
+Unpack the files into a directory and run digitalcoin-qt.exe.

 Digitalcoin Core is the original Digitalcoin client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Digitalcoin transactions;